 The soul: Fish, fish and more fish.
 And some seafood.

-Seems like, Portugal is the 4th country in the world with the biggest fish consumption per capita and the first in Europe.
+Seems like Portugal ranks 4th in fish consumption per capita in the World and the 1st in Europe.
 This is an important topic.

 Our national dish is dried and salted cod fish, which is kind of ironic because cod comes from Norway.
 We have infinite ways of cooking it, some healthier than others.
 Most Portuguese tables will have some kind of cod dish on Christmas and it’s something we eat very often as well.
 These are 4 of the most popular bacalhaus: